 - Applying adjustments

 - Evaluating the before and after

 - Modifying settings via a Smart Object

-(music playing) Hello, I'm Tim Grey.
-I've been a photographer for as long as I can remember, and for much of that time, I struggled with exposure issues when the contrast of a scene exceeded the capture capibilites of my film or digital image sensor.
-Fortunately, that's a problem of the past thanks to high dynamic range imaging, or HDR.
-To create a high dynamic range image, you need to capture multiple images with different exposure settings.
+- Hello I'm Tim Grey.
+I've been a photographer for as long as I can remember.
+And for much of that time I struggled with exposure issues when the contrast of a scene exceeded the capture capabilities of my film or digital image sensor.
+Fortunately that's a problem of the past thanks to high dynamic range imaging, or HDR.
+To create a high dynamic range image you need to capture multiple images with different exposure settings.
 Those images then need to be assembled using special software in order to create a final image that represents the full range of the original scene.

-One of the software tools serving this purpose is HDR Efex Pro from Nik software.

-And I have to say, with version 2, I am very excited about this great software tool.
-I'll start off by showing you the various ways you can assemble a basic HDR image, using HDR Efex Pro, including a work flow that incorporates Adobe Photoshop, or Adobe Photoshop Lightroom.
-Next, we'll take a look at the basics of HDR Efex Pro, including configuring the interface and settings, utilizing presets, and evaluating your image.
+One of the software tools serving this purpose is HDR Effects Pro from Nik Software and I have to say, with version 2, I am very excited about this great software tool.
+I'll start off by showing you the various ways you can assemble a basic HDR image using HDR Effects Pro, including a workflow that incorporates Adobe Photoshop or Adobe Photoshop Light Room.
+Next we'll take a look at the basics of HDR Effects Pro, including configuring the interface in settings, utilizing presets, and evaluating your image.

-I've really grown to enjoy HDR imaging and find that HDR Efex Pro to be an excellent tool for assembling and optimizing HDR images.
+I've really grown to enjoy HDR imaging and find HDR Effects Pro to be an excellent tool for assembling and optimizing HDR images.
 I look forward to showing you how to make the most of this powerful software tool.
 Let's get started.